jihyeonjeong11/win-clone/README.md

 draft/useRnd - currently working. from 04/28

 Remember kill all data-testid when go Prod!
-For now skip drag event test.
+2024/04/28 For now skip drag event test.
 Wait for PlayWright adoption later.
-Which will be written in different branch.
+Which will be written in different branch and comapre which one is better.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).